viktorlorentz/crazyfile/README.md

 A tiny Python tool to “crazy-compress” large lists inside YAML while leaving the rest human-readable.
 It turns .yaml -> .crazy.yaml and .crazy.yaml -> .yaml.

+In our tests, it can reduce the size of e.g. a yaml file with a list of 50000 states from 7,6 MB to 730KB, which is a 10x reduction in size with float16 precision and 1,5 MB with float32 precision.

 It is useful for large lists that you want to keep in a human-readable format, but also want to compress for storage.
 We use numpy to compress numerical arrays to a given float precision.